ZhaoqingLiu/Markdown-From-Scratch/syntax/07_anchor.md

 # Anchor
-NB: The following two methods cannot be used together.

 [Go to level 2 heading BBB](#BBB)
+(NB: This methods cannot be used with list numbering.)

 [Go to demo1](#demo1)
 ...